afrut/learn-gcp/notes.md

 - Put incrementing values towards the end of the row key to avoid hot spotting.
 - Put columns frequently used together in a **column family**.
 - Tables have rows and columns. **Cells** exist as another dimension in Bigtable.
 They store multiple values that are indexed by timestamp.
 When a cell is retrieved, Bigtable returns the value with the latest timestamp by default.
+- Reduce the number of cells by storing as much data as possible in one cell.
+    - If rows contain a large number of cells because columns contain multiple timestamped versions of data, consider keeping only the most recent value.
+    - Another option for a table that already exists is to send a deletion for all previous versions with each rewrite.
+- When rows contain many cells because columns contain multiple timestamped vConsider keeping only the most
 - Keep storage utilization per node below 60% for low latency applications.
 - Distributes operations based on row keys.
 - **HBase** is a column-oriented non-relational database management system that runs on top of Hadoop Distributed File System (HDFS).